alexch/codelikethis/public/lessons/learn_to_code_with_javascript/functions.md

 # Functions

-* just like a VARIABLE is a name for a chunk of data
+* a **variable** is a name for a chunk of data
-* a FUNCTION is a name for a chunk of code
+* a **function** is a name for a chunk of code

+## Why would you want to name a chunk of code?

+Perhaps...

-* if you have some code you want to run again and again
+* you have some code you want to run again and again
+* you want to do the same operation on different values
-  * or just run once, but keep it organized
+* you want to keep your code organized

 # Function example